hm-lang/core/proposals/README.md

 print(fn(B; 17))    # MyB is unchanged, prints 20
 ```

-Note that a mooted variable will automatically be considered a mutable argument
+Note that a mooted variable will automatically be considered a writeable argument
 unless otherwise specified.
 However, this will create a temporary and not modify
 the variable in the external scope.